TP-Link Archer A6

 Hardware and Specifications

-Like the Archer A7, the Archer A6 is powered by a Qualcomm wireless chipset so it should be a pretty stable router.
-It supports Wireless AC1200 which mean up to 867Mbps link speed on the 5Ghz channel and 300Mbps on the 2.4Ghz channel.
+Like the Archer A7, TP-Link Archer A6 is powered by a Qualcomm wireless chipset so it should be a pretty stable router.
+It supports Wireless AC1200 up to 867Mbps link speed on the 5Ghz channel and 300Mbps on the 2.4Ghz channel.
 Mind you that you will not get anywhere close to this figure after all factors considered.

 Firmware and Features